11 AI for Education and Learning

 Note: The following is a comprehensive example suitable for major projects or publications.
 For smaller, informal assignments, instructors may specify a more concise declaration format.

 Sample Declaration: The present document was created with the partial aid of generative AI tools.
-In particular, the application Gemini (https://gemini.google.com) was used for brainstorming, literature review, building structured outlines, initial drafts, and for providing feedback on grammar and structure.
-The models used are Gemini Flash 2.5 and Gemini Pro 2.5, augmented with web search and deep research capabilities.
-All ideas, claims, and conclusions, are original from the author, and all AI generated text and content has been thoroughly reviewed and subsequently edited by the author before submission.
+In particular, the application [tool name] ([tool URL]) was used for brainstorming, literature review, building structured outlines, initial drafts, and for providing feedback on grammar and structure.
+The models used are [model name and version, e.g. the current frontier release], augmented with web search and deep research capabilities.
+All ideas, claims, and conclusions are original from the author, and all AI generated text and content has been thoroughly reviewed and subsequently edited by the author before submission.

 • Consequences of Non-Compliance: Failure to comply with these guidelines, such as not declaring the use of AI or using it fraudulently, will be considered a violation of academic integrity and will be handled in accordance with the current disciplinary regulations for academic fraud.
 Fraudulent use is defined as any attempt to misrepresent the role of AI in the work, including but not limited to submitting an AI-generated work with a declaration that falsely minimizes the AI’s contribution, or being unable to explain or justify the submitted work.